ooni/probe-cli/docs/design/dd-003-step-by-step.md

 test all (or many) of the available IP addresses and use tracing within DNS and other operations.

-### DNSLookup and Endpoint Measurements
+### 2.4. measurex: splitting DNSLookup and Endpoint Measurements

-This approach is currently implemented as measurex.
-A DNSLookup measurement should be an obvious concept, while it's probably less clear what's an endpoint measurement.
-So, let's clarify.
+This fourth and last approach of the ones we'll discuss is currently implemented in `measurex`.

+A **DNSLookup measurement** is perhaps an obvious concept, but an **endpoint measurement** is probably not obvious.
+So, let's first clarify the
+terminology:

-An endpoint measurement is one of the following operations:
+We define an **endpoint measurement** as one of the following operations:

 1. given a TCP endpoint (IP address and port), TCP connect to it;